-Student performance is assessed in two ways: Short quizzes, written reports or essays given throughout the semester allow teachers and instructors to check what their students have learned in each unit.
-For some courses oral and written presentations and active participation may be requested.
-Examinations covering all the material presented during the semester are given at the end of each semester, generally in the last week of January (fall semester) and at the end of May (spring semester).
+Student performance is assessed in two ways : Short quizzes, written reports or essays given throughout the semester allow teachers and instructors to check what their students have learned in each unit.
+For some courses, oral and written presentations and active participation might be requested.
+Examinations covering all the material presented during the semester are given at the end of each semester.
 Before making travel arrangements for the trip back home, visiting students have to make sure that the examinations are scheduled before they leave.

-If the student has failed a course he/ she is allowed to re-sit the exam.
-In some cases the student is permitted to re-sit the exams in his/ her home institution.
+If the student has failed a course he/she is allowed to re-sit the exam.
+In some cases the student is permitted to re-sit the exams in his/her home institution.
 An official permission is needed from the partner institution.
-For all information please contact the IRO at ESCI.
+For all information, please contact the International Relations Office at ESCI.

 The French grading system is based on a 20-point scale, 20 is the highest and 0 the fail mark.
 With a mark of 10 the student passes.
 ESCI, International Business School, uses the following scale: